 Graduate Student Funding Task Force

 The Graduate Student Funding Task Force recently completed a series of campus forums to solicit information on graduate student support.
-But we also need your voice to help shape the future of graduate funding.
-Whether you're a student, faculty or staff, please take a moment to provide feedback to the Task Force.
-Send your ideas, issues, challenges, suggestions, and possible solutions to our dedicated email address.
+Download a copy of the draft recommendations.
+Whether you're a student, faculty or staff, please take a moment to review the draft and send feedback to the Task Force at our dedicated email address.

 Members of the graduate faculty at UNC Charlotte have distinguished themselves both as teachers and as leaders – in the lecture hall and through their research.
 Graduate faculty are appointed by departmental leadership and usually serve a three-year term.
 For more information contact Annette Parks in the Graduate School.